 Now queue semantics in JMS offer the ability to load balance work across a number of consumers in a reliable way - allowing many threads, processes and machines to be used to process messages.
 Then we have sophisticated sticky load balancing techniques like Message Groups to load balance and parallelise work while maintaining ordering.

-Another added benefit of having physical queues for each logical topic subscriber is we can them monitor the queue depths via JMX to monitor system performance together with being able to browse these physical queues.
+Another added benefit of having physical queues for each logical topic subscriber is we can then monitor the queue depths via JMX to monitor system performance together with being able to browse these physical queues.

 Virtual Topics to the rescue